 A few weeks after the encounter, I received an email from the woman suggesting we get together again.
 When I politely declined, she followed up with a more aggressive message saying she had feelings for me and that we were right for each other.
 When I rejected that advance, the woman followed up with several more messages, each time professing a growing love for me.

-I ignored the increasing desperate messages, which prompted her to pay me an unexpected visit around midnight during the work week.
+I ignored the increasingly desperate messages, which prompted her to pay me an unexpected visit around midnight during the work week.
 When I told the overnight doorman not to let her upstairs, he called back to say the woman wouldn’t leave.
 Not wishing to be responsible for a scene in my building lobby, I came downstairs and spent more than an hour persuading my unwanted guest to leave.

 As I continued to reject the woman’s advances, she began leaving me ever increasing angry voicemails, some of them quite menacing.
 After a second late night unexpected visit to my apartment followed up with a threatening voicemail that I’d face serious consequences if I continued rejecting her overtures, I went to the police and sought a restraining order.